 Jesse King is an emerging Aboriginal artist based in Toronto, Canada.
 He recently completed an undergraduate photography degree at OCAD University.
-Jesse is now pursuing his Masters degree in Design at York University.
+Jesse is now pursuing his Master degree in Design at York University.
 His work frequently explores the many facets of identity, including discussions of queerness, gender, and the importance of cultural representation and how artwork is so closely tied to the very core of culture.
 Jesse’s work has been exhibited internationally in Berlin, Germany and Tampere, Finland.
 His work has been printed in several independent publications including fashion magazines such as Wonderland Magazine.

 Arezoo Motavally received her bachelor in graphic design in Iran and obtained her advance diploma from Seneca College in graphic design.
-Her research interest is on typography both in Latin and Farsi and research on nationalism and internationalism and their role in design world.
+Her research interest is on typography both in Latin and Farsi and research on nationalism and internationalism and their role in the design world.
 Her thesis project looks into the design strategy of Minimalist Design for the Accessibility for Ontarians with Disabilities Act (AODA).